Lost cat makes 40-mile journey alone to owner’s new home - NewsBreak

 As the moving trucks were being loaded, the family’s cat, Oliver, who originally came from the Humane Society of Harrison County, accidentally got outside and started playing with the family’s dog in the front yard.

 “Last time I saw Oliver, Sasha had chased him up into a tree.
 We were just kind of finalizing the U-Haul, getting it filled up, and then we closed it,” Kutscher said.
-“That was the last time I saw Oliver.”Wildfire scorches nearly 20,000 acres of Oklahoma land
+“That was the last time I saw Oliver.”Happy Tales: Onyx and Harley Benda

 That would be the last time the family saw Oliver for several weeks.
 However, the family didn’t lose hope of finding him.